 - Detailed overview of the Regions, Districts and Communes of Madagascar

 - Malagasy to English dictionary

 Creating and editing pages

 To create a new page, point your browser to a page location that does not already exist (eg. madacamp.com/Zebucart) and click the create tab to begin editing.
-If you would like to experiment editing first, go to the so-called sandbox which is a page intended for testing purposes.
+If you would like to experiment first, go to the Sandbox which is a page intended for testing.

-This site also allows YouTube videos to be embedded directly on pages, see how to here.
+This site allows YouTube videos to be embedded directly on pages, see how to here.